openguild-labs/community-calls/README.md

-# OpenGuild Community Workshops
+# OpenGuild Community Calls
-List of potential workshop topics can be found on [OpenGuild Handbook](https://handbook.openguild.wtf/hackathon-projects-and-events/dev-focused-activities/developer-workshops
-)
 ## Guidelines
-For every workshop, please follow these steps below in order and use the checklist feature to keep track of the logistic work:
+For every community calls, please follow these steps below in order and use the checklist feature to keep track of the logistic work:
 1. [ ] Deciding on who will be the `host` or `moderator`
 3. [ ] Which mode the workshop will be hosted as: `online` or `offline`
 2. [ ] Identify all the `guests` and `speakers`